 This post may include affiliate links.
 Thank you for your support.

-About this soup with chicken meatballs
+About this miso soup with chicken

 While I love traditional miso soup, adding juicy and flavorful chicken meatballs to the mix really adds a new dimension to this dish – great when serving hungry family and friends!
-Miso soup with chicken meatballs bursts with umami flavor, interesting textures, and abundant nutritional value!
+Miso soup with chicken meatballs bursts with umami flavor, interesting textures, and abundant nutritional value.

-The marriage of juicy chicken meatballs with peppery bok choy in a piping hot miso broth ticks all the boxes of a comforting and healthy meal that will keep you fuller for longer!
+The marriage of juicy chicken meatballs with peppery bok choy in a piping hot miso broth ticks all the boxes of a comforting and healthy meal that will keep you fuller for longer.

 Miso Soup with Chicken Meatballs is simple to make and has a mouth-watering flavor.
 It’s the perfect way to satisfy your Asian cuisine cravings!
 Here’s why you’re going to love it: